spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 ## The SpesML Maturity Matrix

+In this section we present the SpesML Maturity Matrix which is the representation of the model in matrix format.
+This representation allows for easy referencing and allows capability maturity comparison.
+In the next section we detail the capabilities, also giving usage examples in the plugin.

 | Viewpoint |                             Focus Areas                             |                                                                                  Capability  A                                                                                 |                                                                                         Capability  B                                                                                         |                                                             Capability  C                                                             |                                               Capability  D                                              |